-On September 28, 2012, as a result of the initial closing of the Phase Two financing, warrants to purchase 915,429 commons shares at \$0.3325 per share were issued to the former owners of Series D and Series E shares under a price protection provision.
-In addition, warrants to purchase 856,174 common shares at \$0.3325 per share were issued to the former holders of convertible notes (sold during March through June of 2012 with the assistance of Laidlaw) under price protection provisions.
-As the aforementioned issuances of warrants stemmed from price protection provisions in the original contracts, no expense was recognized.
+On September 28, 2012, as a result of the initial closing of the Phase Two financing, (i) warrants to purchase 915,429 commons shares at \$0.3325 per share were issued to the former owners of Series D and Series E shares under full-ratchet price protection provisions and (ii) the exercise price of the original 456,000 warrants held by the former owners of Series D and Series E shares to purchase common shares changed from \$1.00 per share to \$0.3325 per share.
+In addition, the exercise price of the warrants held by the former holders of convertible notes (sold during March through June of 2012 with the assistance of Laidlaw) to purchase 426,500 common shares changed from \$1.00 per share to \$0.3325 per share under price protection provisions.
+As the aforementioned issuances and changes in exercise price of warrants stemmed from price protection provisions in the original contracts, no expense was recognized.